IProskurnytskyi/airport-api-service/README.md

 # Airport API

-API service system for tracking flights from airports across the whole globe written on DRF
+API service system for booking tickets and tracking flights from airports across the whole globe written on DRF

 ## Installing using GitHub